 To meet expectations for promotion to principal lecturer, a candidate must demonstrate how they meet college and department criteria.
-Foundational criteria for promotion to principal lecturer requires meritorious accomplishments in teaching and have demonstrated significant and sustained impact in
+Foundational criteria for promotion to principal lecturer requires meritorious accomplishments in teaching and demonstrated impact of these accomplishments beyond the university.
+Suggested criteria demonstrating meritorious accomplishments in teaching are given in Table 8.2.2 below.